NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Giants: F

 Apparently, the Giants didn't hit rock bottom when they fired Ben McAdoo because they definitely reached a new low in this game.
-They turned the ball over three times, couldn't convert a third down (1 of 14) and were held to under 50 yards rushing.
-The Giants' struggles on the ground meant that Eli Manning had to throw the ball 45 times in this game, which is almost always a recipe for disaster for New York.
+They turned the ball over three times, almost couldn't convert a single third down (1 of 14) and were held to under 50 yards rushing.
+The Giants' struggles on the ground meant that Eli Manning had to throw the ball 45 times, which is almost always a recipe for disaster.
 Manning has now thrown 45 or more passes in 27 regular-season games and the Giants are 5-22 in those games.

 Cardinals: A

-If anyone in the Cardinals' organization was unsure about whether or not Larry Fitzgerald can be productive for another season, he likely answered those questions against the Giants.
+If anyone in the Cardinals' organization was unsure about whether Larry Fitzgerald can be productive for another season, he likely answered those questions against the Giants.
 Fitzgerald single-handedly made this game watchable by catching nine passes for 119 yards and a touchdown, and then, just for good measure, he also completed a pass for 21 yards.
 Fitzgerald wasn't the only star in this game, though -- the Cardinals defense also shined.
 With the 23-0 win, the Cardinals recorded their first shutout since 1992, which also came against the Giants.

 -